r3dact3d/AnsibleProject/playbooks/development/README.md

 ## Steps:

 1. **Upload the Script and CSV to Source Control:** Place both your modified Python script (e.g., create_csv_inventory_bt.py) and your inventory.csv file into a Source Control Management (SCM) repository (like Git) that your AAP project can access.

 2. **Ensure Executable Permissions:** Make sure your create_csv_inventory_bt.py script has executable permissions (chmod +x) in your SCM repository.
 Otherwise, the Automation Controller will report a "Permission denied" error during execution.

 3. **Create an Inventory in AAP:** Navigate to "Automation Execution" -> "Infrastructure" -> "Inventories" in the Automation Controller UI and create a new Inventory.

 4. **Add an Inventory Source:** Within your newly created Inventory, go to the "Sources" tab and click "Create source".

-5.**** Configure the Source Type: Select "Sourced from a Project" as the source type.
+5. **Configure the Source Type:** Select "Sourced from a Project" as the source type.

 6. **Specify Project and Script:**
 Choose the Project in AAP that is synchronized with your SCM repository.
 - In the "Inventory file" field, select or type the relative path to your create_csv_inventory_bt.py script within your project's root directory.